-- 1. Update the inventory in file with your environment details as described in Section 2.5.3. - 2.
-Create host_vars/<hostname>.yml for the target VM host server and all VMs of type "work" as specified in Section 2.5.4. - 3.
-Update group and host variables to match your desired configuration as specified in Section 2.5.4.
+- 1. Update the inventory ini file with your environment details as described in 2.5.3. - 2.
+Create host_vars/<hostname>.yml for the target VM host server and all VMs of type "work" as specified in 2.5.4. - 3.
+Update group and host variables to match your desired configuration as specified in 2.5.4.